GJCPP/LearningNote/pages/on Computer Network.md

 				- TTL: Time to live, typically 20min; after which this mapping will be forgotten.
 			- If one wants to know a MAC of an IP
 				- Broadcast a query (**datagram**), with target MAC FF-FF-FF-FF-FF-FF (all one).
-				- Also, with source IP/MAC being itself, and target IP being the one it wants to know.
+				- Also, with source IP/MAC being itself, and target IP being the one it wants to look up.
+				- All nodes on **LAN** receives this query.